knightjdr/ui-knight/src/lib/components/input/spaceship/readme.md

-An input with a spaceship animation on and focus.
+An input with a spaceship animation on focus.

 <strong>Default</strong>
 ```jsx